Personal Injury, Wrongful Death, Mass Tort Cases, Class Actions, Labor / Employment Law Attorney

 The LA Times article identifies certain areas within Los Angeles County that are particularly dangerous to pedestrians, including Hollywood, Koreatown, Westlake and Downtown LA, among others.
-Want to learn more about Employment Discrimination and Harassment.
 Of course, it is easy to understand that neighborhoods with a high volume of foot traffic have the greatest number of pedestrian vs. vehicle accidents.
-Learn about what you should do if you or someone you love is struck by a vehicle from our personal injury lawyer in El Segundo.
+Learn about what you should do if you or someone you love is struck by a vehicle from William E. Waddell, Esq.

 Pedestrian Injury Claims: You Need a Lawyer

 Normally, a pedestrian injury is when someone is struck by a vehicle suffers significant to severe injuries, and occasionally passes away.
 Due to the severity of the injuries, it is vital that the injured pedestrian retain.
 Attornies are immediately to commence an investigation into what occurred, preserve evidence, and obtain witness statements.
 You should have the intersection evaluated by an expert in the field of traffic safety and road design.

 For example, an elderly person, or a handicapped person in a wheelchair, who takes more time to travel across an intersection, sometimes are hit because they don’t have adequate time to cross the intersection.
 Of course, the driver that hits a person crossing an intersection is primarily to blame.
 On some occasions the city or county concerned may be liable for defective street design, or improper “phasing” of the signals, including the “Walk” and “Don’t Walk” signaling.
 A number of factors are considered in determining the safety of a crossing, including the following:

 - The width of the street, and the time it takes to cross it;